swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 The static method `Task.isCancelled` always reports the cancelled status of "this context" and thus respects the structure of the program with regards to nesting in `withTaskCancellationShield { ... }` blocks.
 This static method was, and remains, the primary way tasks interact with cancellation.

-The static method was, and remains, the primary way tasks interact with cancellation.

 We believe these semantics are the right, understandable, and consistent choice of behavior:

-- **instance methods** on `Task` (and `UnsafeCurrentTask` discussed next) observe the "actual" cancellation state, since they may be queried from any context.
 - **static methods** observe the cancellation status "in this context", and thus, respect task cancellation shields,
   - This includes the: `Task.isCancelled`, `Task.checkCancellation` and `withTaskCancellationHandler` methods.
+- **instance methods** on `Task` (and `UnsafeCurrentTask` discussed next) observe the actual cancellation state, ignoring any task cancellation shields because they are not called "in a scope" but just called on a specific task handle.
+  - These methods are called rarely, and are only accessible on the "current" task through APIs on the `UnsafeCurrentTask`.

 ### Debugging and Observing Task Cancellation Shields